FPL: What is Fantasy Football and how does it work?

 It's also worth noting that players can lose points for negative actions in real-life, such as getting sent off (-3 points) or missing a penalty (-2).

-It is also important to note that your captain each week will get double points.
-So if your captain is your striker and he scores, he will get eight points for the goal sainted of the usual four.
+Your captain each week will get double points.
+So if your captain is your striker and he scores, he will get eight points for the goal instead of the usual four.
 You vice-captain will take over should your captain not play for some reason.

 Buying and selling players